swirlai/swirl-search/docs/User-Guide.md

 SearchProviders are JSON objects.
 Swirl's distribution comes preloaded with a variety of configurations for sources like Elastic, Solr, PostgreSQL, BigQuery, NLResearch.com, Miro.com, Atlassian, and more.

 {: .highlight }
 Swirl includes five (5) Google Programmable Search Engines (PSEs) to get you up and running right away.
 The credentials for these are shared with the Swirl Community.
+The EuropePMC SearchProvider is also enabled by default, and no credentials are required for its use.

 [SearchProvider Example JSON](https://github.com/swirlai/swirl-search/tree/main/SearchProviders)